Zilliqa/Scilla-Cookbook/docs/side-knowledge/troubleshooting.md

   end
 ```

-We can further extrapolate on the intermeditely proceding code that this logical block is dealing with swapping user tokens against the liquidity pool - this error is returned when either the price moves and the amount of slippage determines that the trade calculation would not have enough tokens to procede and therefore throws this error.
+We can further extrapolate on the intermediately proceeding code that this logical block is dealing with swapping user tokens against the liquidity pool - this error is returned when either the price moves and the amount of slippage determines that the trade calculation would not have enough tokens to proceed and therefore throws this error.

 ## Typical Errors

-A non exausted list of errors and some tips for working a resolution.
+A non exhausted list of errors and some tips for working a resolution.

 ### Failed to parse json